 - Select Edit Calculation to update the criteria for the comparison.

 Risk is calculated based on the total number of students rather than the total number of incidents for the students.

 The higher the number for a student group, the higher the risk as it relates to the control group.

-To learn more about Incidents in eduCLIMBER, visit the Incidents manual.
+To learn more about viewing incident data in eduCLIMBER, visit the Viewing Data manual.